wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

   #.
 Wait ~1 min
   #.
 Open the main cpp file (not a header file).
 Intellisense should now be working

-SmartDashboard and Simulation fail to launch on Windows N Editions
+Issues with WPILib Dashboards and Simulation on Windows N Editions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Issue:** WPILib code using CSCore (dashboards and simulated robot code) will fail to launch on Education N editions of Windows.
+**Issue:** WPILib code using CSCore (dashboards and simulated robot code) will have issues on Education N editions of Windows.

+- Shuffleboard will run, but not load cameras
+- Smartdashbard will crash on start-up
+- Robot Simulation will crash on start-up

 **Solution:** Install the `Media Feature Pack <https://www.microsoft.com/en-us/software-download/mediafeaturepack>`__